40. Fallschirmjägerbataillon Willi Sänger

 The 40.
-Fallschirmjägerbataillon Willi Sänger (40th Parachute Light Infantry Battalion) was the only airborne infantry formation of the National People's Army, formed in 1962.
+Fallschirmjägerbataillon Willi Sänger (40th Parachute Light Infantry Battalion) was the only airborne forces unit formation of the National People's Army, formed in 1962.
 The battalion was based in Prora on Rügen island (1962–82) and later near Potsdam (1982–90).
 Numerous military observers had considered the unit to be one of the most professional forces in the Warsaw Pact despite its small size.

 In German-language media, they were known as commandos instead of paratroopers.

 History

 In March 1960, four years after the founding of the East German Army, the first paratrooper unit was formed from the 5th Motorized Rifle Battalion (Motorschützenbataillons 5).
-On February 28, 1962, it was renamed as the 5th Paratrooper Battalion (Fallschirmjägerbataillon 5).
+On 28 February 1962, it was renamed as the 5th Paratrooper Battalion (Fallschirmjägerbataillon 5).
 The Number 5 identified the affiliation with the 5th Military District with headquarters in Neubrandenburg.
 On February 28, 1963, the 5th Paratrooper Battalion's flag was handed back to Major General Hans Bleck in a ceremony.

 The unit was seen in public for the first time on the occasion of the 1964 May Day parade in East Berlin.

-On September 23, 1969, the battalion was bestowed with the tradition-based name of "Willi Sänger", an anti-Nazi resistance fighter and workers' sports devotee.
+On 23 September 1969, the battalion was bestowed with the tradition-based name of "Willi Sänger", an anti-Nazi resistance fighter and workers' sports devotee.
 From December 1, 1969, the battalion was placed under the command of the Training Administration of the Ministry of National Defense.

-In 1971, the battalion was renamed as the 2nd Paratrooper Battalion (Fallschirmjägerbataillon 2) and then on November 8, 1972, it was renamed as the 40th Paratrooper Battalion, under the direct command of the Kommando Landstreitkräfte, based in Potsdam.
+In 1971, the battalion was renamed as the 2nd Paratrooper Battalion (Fallschirmjägerbataillon 2) and then on 8 November 1972, it was renamed as the 40th Paratrooper Battalion, under the direct command of the Kommando Landstreitkräfte, based in Potsdam.
 In 1973, an airborne company was expanded at Cottbus.

-Starting in 1981, a company of paratroopers from the Battalion began guarding the headquarters of the East German Defense Ministry in Strausberg.
+Starting in 1981, a company of paratroopers from the Battalion began guarding the headquarters of the East German Defence Ministry in Strausberg.

-On December 1, 1986, the unit was expanded to form the Luftsturmregiment 40 (40th Air Assault Regiment) under the Order No. 96/86 of the Minister for National Defense and Order No. 30/86 of the Chief of Land Forces.
+On 1 December 1986, the unit was expanded to form the Luftsturmregiment 40 (40th Air Assault Regiment) under the Order No. 96/86 of the Minister for National Defence and Order No. 30/86 of the Chief of Land Forces.

+After the unit was disbanded, surviving members joined an association known as Fallschirmjäger-Traditionsverband Ost e.V.